 The world sees India as this one big country with uniformity in culture and ideology.
 What they fail to realize is that from region to region, there is no similarity.
 The biggest divide would be between the North of India and the South of India.
 But there are more divisions, even though the aforementioned ones are the main blocks.
 Another division can also be seen with regard to skin color; with the north mostly being populated by more fair-skinned people and the south, along with the east, being predominantly populated by people with darker skin.
 Let's start off this article by exploring a bit of Indian history.

 One of the first and the most advanced civilizations in the world lived in the Northern Indus valley region of India and what is now Pakistan.
 This civilization was so advanced that it had a sewer system even before western civilization.
 Their main source of wealth came from farming and the usual divisions of labor did exist.
 This civilization thrived for centuries before being either wiped out or pushed down south.
-Massive flooding is one of the theories as to why this civilization had been wiped.
+Massive flooding is one of the theories as to why this civilization had been wiped from history.
 Upon examining the ancient city of Mohenjo-Daro, experts concluded that the city had sustained extensive water damage.
 Another factor was the invasion of the Aryan race.
 The white-skinned people came from what is now Iran and the former USSR.
 They invaded the northern plains and they either killed or enslaved most of the Indus Valley people, who are now known as the Dravidians.

 The North/South Divide

-After the invasion, one should just assume that nature had taken course in the human evolution.
-The fair skinned invader proclaimed to be superior to their darker skinned counterparts.
+After the invasion, one should just assume that nature had taken its course in human evolution.
+The fair-skinned invaders proclaimed to be superior to their darker-skinned counterparts.
 This historically proven racism is the backbone of the many Indias people are unaware of.